Self-supervised Video Object Segmentation by Motion Grouping: Results

 \subsection{Comparison with State-of-the-art}

-We show comparison results for different datasets in Table~\ref{tab:main}.
+We show our results in Table~\ref{tab:main}.
 On DAVIS2016, we improve upon the state-of-the-art for unsupervised methods~(CIS) by a large margin ($+9.1\%$).
-As shown in Figure~\ref{fig:graph}, although we do not use any pixel-level annotations during training, our method is nearing the performance of supervised models trained on thousands of images.
+As shown in Figure~\ref{fig:comp-graph}, despite not using any pixel-level annotations during training, our method is nearing the performance of supervised models trained on thousands of images.

 In addition, we argue that, motion segmentation in realistic scenarios, \eg~by predator or prey, is likely to require fast processing.
 Our model operates on small resolution~(potentially sacrificing some accuracy) with over 80fps.
+Our method’s efficiency gain mainly comes from two sources: first, our model is a lightweight VGG-style network with only 4.77\textbf{M} parameters; second, we disregard any post-processing used in previous approaches, e.g. averaging the prediction across multiple flow steps, across multiple crops, temporal smoothing, or CRFs, which cost over 10s in total.

 For SegTrackv2 and FBMS59, they occasionally include multiple objects in a single video, and only a subset of them are moving, making it challenging to spot all objects using flow-only input, but we achieve competitive performance nonetheless.
 We discuss this limitation below.